Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking: Experiment Analysis

 Table~\ref{tab:main_results} reports the main results on five RAG benchmarks across four representative downstream generators, with full results provided in Table~\ref{tab:full_results}.
 Overall, Rank4Gen improves downstream response quality on most datasets and generators.

-Pointwise and listwise ranking methods achieve competitive performance in certain settings, but their performance is less stable across benchmarks and downstream generators.
-This instability is likely due to their reliance on top-$k$ selection from a global ranking, which limits their ability to adapt document subsets to different queries and generator behaviors.
-In contrast, set selection methods are generally better suited for RAG, as training on all-positive document sets yields contexts with higher concentrations of positive evidence, which is beneficial for answer generation.
+Pointwise and listwise ranking methods achieve competitive performance in certain settings, but their performance is less stable across benchmarks and downstream generators, likely because their reliance on top-$k$ selection from a global ranking limits adaptation to query- and generator-specific subset preferences.

 Distillation-based methods show mixed performance across datasets and generators.
 Their effectiveness appears sensitive to the capability and preference biases of the teacher model, which may not generalize consistently across different RAG benchmarks or generator configurations.